SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 </picture>

 To determine what versions of Swift a package supports, and what platforms it is compatible with, the Swift Package Index runs real-world builds using several Swift compilers targeting several different platforms.
 You can learn more about how we do this in the [Swift Package Index Build System FAQ](/docs/builds).

 ---

+<h3 id="documentation">Can the Swift Package Index host my package's documentation?</h3>

+The Swift Package Index build system can generate and host DocC documentation and make it available from your package’s page in the index.
+All we need is a little configuration data so that we know how best to build your docs.
+You can learn more about this feature in this [introductory  post](https://blog.swiftpackageindex.com/posts/auto-generating-auto-hosting-and-auto-updating-docc-documentation/) and [official documentation](https://swiftpackageindex.com/SwiftPackageIndex/SPIManifest//documentation/spimanifest/commonusecases/).

+---